How Much Should You Save Each Month?

 Here are some options for where to put your money:

 CIT Bank: CIT Bank offers both savings accounts and money market accounts.
-You can open a money market account with CIT Bank with as little as $100, and they pay 1.85 percent.
+You can open a Savings Builder account with CIT Bank with as little as $100, and they pay 1.85 percent.
 You must also commit to depositing at least $100 per month to receive that rate.

 Check out our CIT Bank review to learn more about how they work.

 There’s no minimum balance requirement.
 Check out our Betterment review to learn more about how they work.

 Saving Is a Game of Chess